mumeraltaf/openstack-kubernetes/README.md

 A playpen repo for exploring OpenStack Magnum Kubernetes Cluster.
 I will keep adding features as I go along learning more stuff.

 # Current Features:
-* Provision using Terraform
-* Provision from a custom Magnum Cluster Template
+* Provision using Terraform from a custom Magnum Cluster Template
 * Provision Persistent Storage on OpenStack Volume
-* Install [cert-manager](https://cert-manager.io/) for X.509 certificate management
+* Install [cert-manager](https://cert-manager.io/) for X.509 certificate management using Terraform or manually
-* Install internal Nginx Ingress Controller
+* Install internal Nginx Ingress Controller using Terraform or manually
-* Deploy an example `HelloWorld` app with valid SSL certificate
+* Deploy an example `HelloWorld` app with valid SSL certificate using Terraform or manually

 Prerequisites:
 * Have appropriate OpenStack allocation (Clusters / Networks / FloatingIPs etc)